 Animal Obesity…What About Humans?

 I found another Ray Peat article to be very interesting.
-Suitable Fats, Unsuitable Fats: Issues in Nutrition goes into the history of what fats were used to fatten animals.
+Suitable Fats, Unsuitable Fats: Issues in Nutrition explains the history of what fats were used to fatten animals.

 “The highly unsaturated seed oils had the opposite effect, of producing a rapid fattening of the animal, while decreasing feed consumption, so by 1950 corn and soybeans were widely considered to be optimal feeds for maximizing profits in the production of meat animals.
 It was at this time that the industry found that it could market the liquid oils directly to consumers, as health-promoting foods, without bothering to turn them into solid shortening or margarine.
 Somehow, few physiologists continued to think about the implications of metabolic slowing, obesity, and the related degenerative diseases.”